NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 - `camera_cal` - a directory with camera calibration images from the [project 4](https://github.com/NikolasEnt/Advanced-Lane-Lines).
 - `project_video_proc.mp4` - the result video
 - `project_video.mp4` - the original raw video from [Udacity](https://github.com/udacity/CarND-Vehicle-Detection)

+You have to download and unzip the training image datasets of vehicles and non-vehicles provided by Udacity and place them in appropriate directories on your own.
+Please, see links under "Data loading" header in the [VehicheDetect.ipynb](./VehicheDetect.ipynb) notebook.

 ## Classifier